LiteSpeed is a new web server in the market which claims to give more performance than Apache and Nginx.

 Since TTFB varies based on the network and test location, I tested it from 14 locations.
 Here are the results:

 OpenLiteSpeed has a better TTFB when compared to Nginx, starting from saving 50ms to 150ms to remote regions.
 In TTFB, even 50ms matters a lot.
 Google recommends having a TTFB of <300ms

 If your server and audience are in the same region/country you might not feel a big difference, but otherwise, OpenLiteSpeed is the winner here.

 Fully loaded time is the time taken to download and process all requests on the web page.
 The test was done using GTmetrix and here are the results:

 Nginx has a slight advantage of 0.1 seconds.
 It can be mainly due to the fewer requests made by the WP Rocket cache plugin, while OpenLiteSpeed was using its own LiteSpeed cache.
 Again, it’s a small difference.
 So it’s hard to pick a winner here.

 Load Test / Stress Test

-Load test (also known as a stress test) is a type of test were we send huge traffic within a short period of time.
-This test helps to determine how a web server responds on high traffic or when one of your blog posts goes viral and there is a sudden flood of visitors.
+Load test (also known as a stress test) is a type of test where we send huge traffic within a short period of time.
+This test helps to determine how a web server responds to high traffic or when one of your blog posts goes viral and there is a sudden flood of visitors.